tomawilder/Water-Calc/readme.md

 To Do:

-- Turn dictionary items to integers for calculations
+- Convert calculations to formats - maybe
-- Run calculations
+- Print calculation results with no repeat of user inputs
-- Print calculations with no repeats
+- Print calculation result with calculation used
 - Combine with KIVY
 - Add more calculations